devops329/devops/instruction/coverage/coverage.md

 # Coverage

-Code coverage is a metric that helps measure the percentage of a program code was executed when testing.
+Code coverage is a metric that helps measure the percentage of a program code that was executed when testing.
 A high percentage of code coverage suggests that the code has been more thoroughly tested and has a lower chance of containing undetected software bugs.

 Here is an example of a code coverage report that represents several different coverage metrics for the files in a simple application.
 The color coding of the percentages help you focus on the areas that are the most problematic.